-The CAS basic education structure has three Validation by Educational Experience (VEE) requirements, two online courses, nine examinations, and the Course on Professionalism.
-Exams 1/P, 2/FM, 3F/MFE, and 4/C are jointly administered by the CAS and the Society of Actuaries (SOA) through Preliminary Actuarial Examinations.
+The CAS basic education structure has Validation by Educational Experience (VEE) requirements, two online courses, several examinations (see Basic Education Summary ), and the Course on Professionalism.
+Credit for Exams 1, 2, 3F, and 4 is granted based on exam options as defined in the individual exam syllabi.
 The two online courses are available through The Institutes.
-Exams 3L and 5-9 and the Course on Professionalism are exclusively administered by the CAS.
-The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.
+The CAS exclusively administers Exams LC, ST, S, and 5-9 and the Course on Professionalism.1 The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.

 |Mail application with check or money order in U.S. funds or Canadian equivalent (payable to "Casualty Actuarial Society") to:||Send application with credit card payment (Visa, MasterCard, or American Express) and all overnight deliveries to:|

 |Casualty Actuarial Society

 1 Exam LC and Exam ST will be offered through Spring 2016.
 See Transition Rules.